 Bottom line: Don’t get swept away by sweepstakes scams

-Winning a Publishers Clearing House prize is exciting, so it’s easy to get caught up in the possibility of receiving a boatload of cash.
+Winning a Publishers Clearing House prize is exciting, so getting caught up in the possibility of receiving a boatload of cash is easy.
 As an unfortunate result, sweepstakes also attract a lot of bad actors trying to steal your money.
-To ensure that you’re not falling victim to a PCH scam, be sure to do your research, analyze how you got contacted by PCH, and never send anyone money.
-To cover your bases, consider investing in services to protect your identity from all types of scammers.
+To ensure you’re not falling victim to a PCH scam, do your research, analyze how you got contacted by PCH, and never send anyone money.
+To cover your bases, consider investing in services to protect your identity from scammers.

 [1] Publishers Clearing House Information Center – PCH Overview